What a narcissist does at the end of a relationship can be very troubling, but if you know what they can do, you may protect yourself.

 Victims of narcissistic abuse must seek support and help from a therapist or support group.
 They need to learn how to set boundaries and protect themselves from the narcissist’s manipulations and abuse.

-It’s also crucial that they understand that the narcissist’s behavior is not their fault and that they deserve to be treated with respect and dignity.
+Remember, the narcissist’s rage and insulting behavior is not your fault and you 100% deserve to be treated with respect and dignity.

 11. Guilt-Trip You Into Staying

-They might try to make their partner feel responsible for the relationship’s failure and convince them that they are the only person who can fix it.
+They heap guilt on their partner — that the partner is completely responsible for the relationship’s failure and the narcissist’s poor mental state, and therefore they are the only ones who can fix it.

-If you are considering leaving a relationship with a narcissist, have a support system in place.
-This might include friends, family, or a therapist who can help you navigate the difficult emotions that come with leaving an abusive relationship.
+If you are considering leaving a relationship with a narcissist, have a support system.
+This might include friends, family, or a therapist who can help you navigate the difficult emotions of leaving an abusive relationship.

 You deserve to be in a healthy and loving relationship.
 Don’t let a narcissist guilt-trip you into staying in a toxic situation.